La Verne, California: Government

+In the United States Senate, California is represented by Alex Padilla (D) and Adam B. Schiff (D).

 The Los Angeles County Department of Health Services operates the Pomona Health Centre in Pomona, serving La Verne.

 Public safety

 The La Verne Police Department provides law enforcement services for the city of La Verne.

 In 2018, the La Verne Police Department appointed its first woman captain, Colleen Flores.

-Nick Paz is the current chief of police.
+Samuel Gonzalez is the current chief of police.

 The La Verne Fire Department provides fire protection and emergency medical services for the city of La Verne.

 Education

 The University of La Verne is located on 3rd Street in La Verne.

 The Bonita Unified School District serves the city.
 Bonita High School is located on D Street.

-Lutheran High School is located on Fruit Street.
+Lutheran High School was located on Fruit Street and closed in 2024.
 Damien High School is a Catholic boys' school located at the intersection of Damien and Bonita Avenues.
 Calvary Baptist Schools is located at the intersection of Damien Avenue and Forestdale Street.

 Transportation

-A future extension of the Metro L Line, from its current terminus in Azusa to the City of Montclair in San Bernardino County, will include a station in La Verne.
-The station is not expected to be in service until 2026.
-When it opens, the rail line will be renamed the A Line per Metro's new naming convention, and it will connect with the former Blue Line via the new Regional Connector in downtown Los Angeles.
+Regional train service is provided by Metrolink at the Pomona–North station, while local bus service is provided to the Pomona–Downtown station by Foothill Transit.
+A shuttle operates to Cal Poly Pomona.
+The Los Angeles Metro Rail A Line has been extended east from its current terminus in Azusa to Pomona.
+Light rail service at La Verne/Fairplex station, located between the University of La Verne and the Pomona Fairplex, commenced on September 19, 2025.